cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     // (undocumented)
     _getReferenceLineSlabThicknessControlsOn?: (viewportId: string) => boolean;
     // (undocumented)
-    _getRotationHandleNearImagePoint(viewport: any, annotation: any, canvasCoords: any, proximity: any): any;
+    _getRotationHandleNearImagePoint(viewport: any, annotation: Annotation, canvasCoords: any, proximity: any): any;
     // (undocumented)
-    _getSlabThicknessHandleNearImagePoint(viewport: any, annotation: any, canvasCoords: any, proximity: any): any;
+    _getSlabThicknessHandleNearImagePoint(viewport: any, annotation: Annotation, canvasCoords: any, proximity: any): any;
     // (undocumented)
     _getViewportsInfo: () => any[];
     // (undocumented)